Click the links below to find more information:

 No, as long as they have been taken at an accredited university or college.

 Observation must be done with a registered radiologic technologist.
 It is up to the individual applicant to set up his or her own observation hours.
-The documentation forms are found in the online application.
+The documentation forms are found in the online application for the traditional program.
 A minimum of four hours of observation is recommended.

 Yes.
 Mississippi law requires all health care workers, including students, to have completed criminal background checks.
 All University of Mississippi Medical Center students who will participate in patient care activities will be required to successfully complete a criminal history background check, including fingerprinting, prior to beginning clinical activities.
 Applicants are advised that a felony conviction may affect a graduate's ability to sit for certification, registration, or licensure examinations.

 The University of Mississippi is a state supported school and, therefore, preference is given to residents of the State of Mississippi.
-The Office of Student Records and Registrar determine the status of residency.
+The Office of Student Records and Registrar determines the status of residency.

 Maintaining a high GPA, high ACT score, and exploring as many facets of radiologic sciences as possible will help initial ranking and performance on the interview.
 Excellent writing and good interpersonal skills are equally emphasized.
 Observation of a radiologic technologist in a clinical setting is not required; however, it is recommended so students can have an idea of what the profession entails.